-- With support from his/her supervisor, a research student may apply in writing to extend the period of nominal registration beyond twelve months, taking account where applicable of Regulations 25 and 26 below regarding extension of candidature.
+- A research student may apply in writing to extend the period of nominal registration beyond twelve months, taking account where applicable of Regulations 25 and 26 below regarding extension of candidature.

 - Periods of nominal registration count towards the maximum period of candidature.

 - Research students for either degree must continue in registration for the degree until such time as they submit their thesis or withdraw, except where the Faculty Graduate School directorate/ERDC1 may permit temporary suspension of candidature.
 A Faculty Graduate School directorate/ERDC1 may allow suspension of candidature having considered a request from the student.
 In general, suspensions are allowed in extenuating circumstances (eg: illness, family crisis or unforeseeable problems beyond the student's control) and should not be granted as a matter of course.
 The maximum period of suspension should be stipulated in accordance with University of Southampton regulations (Section IV of the University Calendar).
 In the case of Research Council or sponsor-funded research students, due regard should be given to Research Council or sponsor rules governing suspension.
 Periods of temporary suspension shall not count towards the maximum period of study.
 On returning from suspension a research student who intends to submit his/her thesis must give the required two months' notice using the Intention to Submit form.
 The Intention to Submit form may only be submitted by a research student in active registration.